Skip to main content

 Objective

-To ensure waste avoidance, reuse and recycling during the design,
+To ensure waste avoidance, reuse and recycling during the design and construction stages of development.

 Summary